Climatology: Methods

 The study of contemporary climates incorporates meteorological data accumulated over many years, such as records of rainfall, temperature and atmospheric composition.
-Knowledge of the atmosphere and its dynamics is also embodied in models, either statistical or mathematical, which help by integrating different observations and testing how they fit together.
+Knowledge of the atmosphere and its dynamics is also embodied in models, either statistical or mathematical, which help by integrating different observations and testing how well they match.
 Modeling is used for understanding past, present and potential future climates.

 Climate research is made difficult by the large scale, long time periods, and complex processes which govern climate.
-Climate is governed by physical laws which can be expressed as differential equations.
+Climate is governed by physical principles which can be expressed as differential equations.
 These equations are coupled and nonlinear, so that approximate solutions are obtained by using numerical methods to create global climate models.
 Climate is sometimes modeled as a stochastic process but this is generally accepted as an approximation to processes that are otherwise too complicated to analyze.

 Climate data

-The collection of long record of climate variables is essential for the study of climate.
-Climatology deals with the aggregate data that meteorology has collected.
+The collection of a long record of climate variables is essential for the study of climate.
+Climatology deals with the aggregate data that meteorologists have recorded.
 Scientists use both direct and indirect observations of the climate, from Earth observing satellites and scientific instrumentation such as a global network of thermometers, to prehistoric ice extracted from glaciers.
-As measuring technology changes over time, records of data cannot be compared directly.
-As cities are generally warmer than the surrounding areas, urbanization has made it necessary to constantly correct data for this urban heat island effect.
+As measuring technology changes over time, records of data often cannot be compared directly.
+As cities are generally warmer than the areas surrounding, urbanization has made it necessary to constantly correct data for this urban heat island effect.

 Models

 Climate models use quantitative methods to simulate the interactions of the atmosphere, oceans, land surface, and ice.
 They are used for a variety of purposes from study of the dynamics of the weather and climate system to projections of future climate.
-All climate models balance, or very nearly balance, incoming energy as short wave (including visible) electromagnetic radiation to the earth with outgoing energy as long wave (infrared) electromagnetic radiation from the earth.
-Any unbalance results in a change in the average temperature of the earth.
+All climate models balance, or very nearly balance, incoming energy as short wave (including visible) electromagnetic radiation to the Earth with outgoing energy as long wave (infrared) electromagnetic radiation from the Earth.
+Any unbalance results in a change of the average temperature of the Earth.
 Most climate models include the radiative effects of greenhouse gases such as carbon dioxide.
-These models predict an upward trend in the surface temperatures, as well as a more rapid increase in temperature at higher latitudes.
+These models predict a trend of increase of surface temperatures, as well as a more rapid increase of temperature at higher latitudes.

 Models can range from relatively simple to complex: